heffenauer/Overview-of-University-App-Project-Rapid-Repair/README.md

 - Confirmation button to finalize the login
 - "Forgot Password" button for easy password recovery

+  4.3.
+Service Details Page
+Once users click on one of the services listed on the Home Page, they are directed to the Service Details Page.
+This page provides customers with comprehensive information about the service, including a description, photos showcasing previous work, and any relevant subcategories.
+Customers can learn about the service duration and other details.
+Users can browse through available services, identifying those that best match their specific tasks.
+They can compare these services to similar ones, enabling them to make a well-informed decision before finalizing their choice.

+The page includes the following navigations:
+* Obvious navigation back to the Home Page where all services are listed and
+* A prominent "Book This Service" button, directing users to the Service Booking Page

 ### 5. Technical Requirements

 ### 6. Out of scope